hemantksingh/messup-learn/People/Interviews.md

 * REST APIs - significance of REST interface, idempotent operations, authentication techniques
 * DBs - relational and non-relational DB trade offs

-## Fact finding techniques
+## Competency skills

+* Get buyin for tech debt, ability to sell your ideas
+* Demonstrate progress transparently with the ability to switch from individual contributor to collaborate with the wider team
+* Drive innovation responsibly (by running small experiments)
+* Drive quality keeping delivery timescales in mind

-[Amazon leadership questions](https://www.yoreoyster.com/blog/amazon-leadership-principles-questions/) is a good place to look for potential behavioral questions to ask to kick off a conversation:
+To kick off a conversation [Amazon leadership questions](https://www.yoreoyster.com/blog/amazon-leadership-principles-questions/) is a good place to start looking for potential behavioral questions:

 * Ownership/Accountability - Tell me about an unpopular decision of yours?
 Are they individually driven or lean on decisions made by the team?
 * Action/Results oriented - What is more important - getting things right or meeting deadlines/delivering value to customers?
 Understand how they manage competing priorities.
 * Simplification/Passion - Tell me about a time when you simplified or innovated something and it went wrong?
 * Teamwork/Humility - What do you do to gain the trust of your teammates?

+## Fact finding techniques

 ### Active listening
 * During a conversation, you can adopt the [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique to learn more about the person